 Latex caulk is one of the most common caulk selections for household DIY projects.

-We recommend the DAP Alex Painter’s Acrylic Latex Caulk because it dries fast and lasts long.
+We recommend DAP Alex Painter’s Acrylic Latex Caulk because it dries fast and lasts long.
 This product fully dries within two hours and can stay intact for 10-15 years.
 You can use it to fill gaps between doors, drywall, and windows.

 Silicone Caulk